thdakxo/pacmen/README.md

 Also, you can check out my youtube channel for coding explanation.

 ## Roadmap
-Future improvements may include random walk exercise that mimicks living organism as well as pacman exercise.
+Future improvements may include random walk exercise that mimicks living organism as well as pacman exercise that also goes in the y direction.

 ## License
 This project is licensed through MIT XPRO Web Development certificate course.